 They Don’t Think They Need Retirement Savings

-Whether it’s because they expect to earn enough through passive income when they leave the workforce or they’re expecting a trust fund payout, about one in 10 Americans don’t feel the need to set aside a portion of their paycheck for the future, found the survey.
+Whether it’s because they expect to earn enough through passive income when they leave the workforce or they’re expecting a trust fund payout, some Americans don’t feel the need to set aside a portion of their paycheck for the future.
 Unfortunately, this could put them on the fast track toward financial disaster during retirement.

 Once you reach retirement, it’s unlikely your expenses will stay the same.
 Don’t fool yourself into thinking you can get by without retirement savings.
 Take steps now to reduce your current expenses and stash away extra money into an account.
 As Bishop said, you “need to have a plan, have a budget and stick to the budget.”

 Adults 65 and older spend an average of $52,141 a year, according to the Bureau of Labor Statistics.
 Will your Social Security checks be enough to provide that level of income?
 It’s unlikely.
 The estimated Social Security benefit for workers retiring at full retirement age in 2023 is $1,696.
 When you rely only on Social Security in retirement, you quickly learn that your check doesn’t go far.

 Additionally, it’s risky to rely solely on Social Security because the program is susceptible to changes.
 Retirees need to be prepared for the possibility that their projected benefit will shrink because of major political, social or economic events.